KrMayank02/KrMayank02/README.md

 ## Hello Friends 👋

+I like to do Open-Source contribution on GitHub, have contributed to multiple DevOps & Cloud related comprehensive Projects covering topics like Jenkins, GitHub Actions, Kubernetes, AWS-CodePipeline, EKS, Terrraform, etc.

 ## 🚀 About Me

 💠 Experienced Technology Leader with 14-years of career in **Software Quality Engineering, DevOps & Cloud**.
 With a recently completed **Post Graduate Program in DevOps from Caltech CTME** and a **CKA (Certified Kubernetes Administrator)** certification, I am **bridging the gap between development, testing, and production.**